 This course includes several labs, focusing on the most important topics presented in the lectures.

-Labs will be delivered through CrownLabs; please make sure you have a valid account.
+Labs will be delivered through CrownLabs; please make sure you have a valid account, which may be required also during the exam.

-Students with high average mark (>27/30) can ask to replace the exam with a special project.
-The project can focus either on research topics, or some teaching support activities.
+Students with high average mark (>27/30) can ask to replace the exam with a personal project.
+The project can focus on either research, engineering, or bibliographic topics.
 In most cases it requires a short presentation (30 mins) in which the student discusses the achieved results.

 The list of proposed projects is available at the Project page.

 The exam includes a variable mix of exercises, open-answer questions, and closed-answer questions.
 In addition, a practical exercise to be carried out directly on CrownLabs is also possible.

 Students whose grade exceeds a given threshold have the possibility to ask for an additional oral examination.
 This consists in one question, whose outcome can improve or worsen the grade of the written examination.